nadia-solution-tracker/third-milestone-project/README.md

 - The home page is responsive and conforms to the browser size.
 - The navigation bar collapses to a burger icon when viewed on medium and small devices.
 On hovering on each of the link the color it highlights the active link, however Home link is active by default
 - Tested every link on the navigation bar and verified that I was directed to the appropriate sections.
-- Tested that clicking on the recipe image pops up the image to a bigger view.
+- Tested that clicking on the recipe image pops up the image to a larger view.

 **Footer- Social media **
 - Social media links - Clicked the social media icons i.e. github and confirmed it directs you to the desired site.
 - On small devices the social media and copyright are centered on the webpage.
 - Confirmed the search field works efficiently for any search criteria submitted.

 **Recipes link(recipes.html)** –*"Test PASS"*
 - Clicking the “Recipes” link takes me to a new webpage.